oceanprotocol-archive/OEPs/11/archive/README.md.v1.0.md

 Note that *random number generator is not available* in Ethereum Virtual Machine, as the code will be ran on multiple nodes, on different time.
 It does not make sense to generate different random numbers on different nodes at different time in Ethereum network.

 Instead, the AGENT client SHOULD randomly choose a provider to request the dataset.
-The curation proofs market smart contract only need to log the provider, who transfers the dataset to consumer, and increment the counter of dataset download times.
+The curation market smart contract only need to log the provider, who transfers the dataset to consumer, and increment the counter of dataset download times.

 ```solidity
 // Asset has provider list and their corresponding download times